sidmulajkar/sidsblog/sidmulajkar/content/posts/best-javascript-resources.md

 ![DAILYJS Poster](/images/postimgs/dailyjs.png)

  [DailyJS](https://medium.com/dailyjs) is one of the best JavaScript blogs on the internet.
 The blog was started by Alex R. Young, an entrepreneur and Node.js expert in 2009.
 However, there are recent changes that don’t sound great.
 Currently, the blog is no longer updated, but that does not make the content useless at all.
-The blog covers diverse content on JavaScript including frameworks, API’s, libraries, etc.
+The blog covers diverse content on JavaScript including frameworks, APIs, libraries, etc.

 ```
 3. Superhero.js